nealrobbins/liferay-docs/discover/commerce/articles/06-payment methods/00-payment-methods-intro.markdown

 # Payment Methods [](id=payment-methods)

+@commerce@ offers two payment methods---money order and purchase order---that do not require the services of a third-party payment provider.
+Integration with payment providers is also possible, with one---PayPal---ready to go out of the box.

+## Money Order

+While there are obvious downsides to money orders---starting with the time it takes to deliver payment through the mail---the payments are widely used in some circles, and not necessarily only by low-tech firms.
+Follow these steps to offer customers the option to pay by money order:

+1. Go to *Site Menu* &rarr; *Commerce* &rarr; *Settings* and click on the *Payment Methods* tab.

+2. Click *Money Order* and fill in the following fields in the form that
+    displays:

+    **Name**: Give the payment method a name, or leave it as "Money Order."

+    **Description**: Text entered in this field appears on the screen where buyers select a payment method.

+    **Image**: Hit *Browse* to upload or select an image to display along with the name and description.

+    **Message**: Text entered here will be displayed after the customer chooses the money order option.
+This text could give instructions on where to send the money order, or provide information on when the product will ship, or the like.

+3. Check the *Active* Box and click *Save*.

+## Purchase Order

+Using a purchase order involves providing the buyer with an order form, and then invoicing her after the form is submitted.
+Follow these steps to give buyers to option to pay by purchase order:

+1. Go to *Site Menu* &rarr; *Commerce* &rarr; *Settings* and click on the *Payment Methods* tab.

+2. Click *Purchase Order* and fill in the following fields in the form that
+    displays:

+    **Name**: Give the payment method a name, or leave it as "Purchase Order."

+    **Description**: Text entered in this field appears on the screen where buyers select a payment method.

+    **Image**: Hit *Browse* to upload or select an image to display along with the name and description.

+    **Message**: Text entered here will be displayed after the customer chooses the purchase order option.
+On the same page, the buyer will be prompted to enter a Purchase Order Number.
+Text entered in the message field could provide information such where to find the correct purchase order number, when to expect an invoice, or other like information.

+3. Check the *Active* Box and click *Save*.

++$$$

+**Note:** This process does not create a mechanism for providing buyers with an order form or for the buyer to submit that order form back to the seller.

+$$$

+The checkout process is identical to that for money orders, except that the customer will be prompted to enter a Purchase Order Number.
+Text entered in the *Message* field will be displayed on the same page as the prompt.

 Out of the box, there are five different payment methods available.
 Three--Authorize.net, Worldpay, and Paypal--require the services of a payment processing company.
 The other two--money orders and purchase orders--can be set